 These objectives are embedded across all of our work and through our strategic category of Enabling Wellbeing.

-Click below to read about our projects in each theme
+You can read about our projects in each theme by clicking below.

 Our Strategic Plan

 “The Trustees are committed to a regular review of the work of the organisation and planning its future work.
 They have chosen a five-year planning cycle.
 One of the strengths of the Trust is commitment to a thoughtful and proportionate planning process, while retaining the flexibility to respond to particular issues which may arise during the planning period.
 This flexibility, exercised by a review every five years of what should be the major activities of the Trust, is a salutary manifestation of vitality and of refusal to get ‘fossilised’.
 (Wolfenden 1976)…”

 You can read the entire document by following this link and downloading / viewing our latest Strategic Plan.